marsolla/Open-C37.118/README.md

 TX : Create the object, populate the fields of the object, encapsulate with pack( ) and pass.
 RX : Create the object, receive the package, descanpsule with unpack( ) and read the values of the object's fields.
-In the examples folder it is possible to see the implementation of a PMU and PDC using the methods implemented and tested in a closed loop.
+In the examples folder it is possible to see the implementation of a PMU and PDC using the methods implemented and tested in a real time closed loop.